karmeli87/InMemoryCQRSReplication/README.md

 Once this is done, start two more terminals and _connect to two of the new `akka.cqrs.pricing` nodes you just started_ and execute the same `price track -s MSFT` command.
 You should see that the stream of updated prices is uniform across all three nodes.

 Now go and kill the original node you were connected to - the first one of the `akka.cqrs.pricing` nodes you were connected to.
 This node definitely has some shards hosted on it, if not all of the shards given how few entities there are, so this will prompt a fail-over to happen and for the sharded entity to move across the cluster.
 What you should see is that the pricing data for the other two nodes you're connected to remains consistent both before, during, and after the fail-over.
 It may have taken some time for the new `MatchAggregator` to come online and begin updating prices again, but once it came back online the `PriceVolumeViewActor`s that the Akka.CQRS.Pricing.Cli commands uses were able to re-acquire their pricing information from Akka.Cluster.Sharding and continue running normally.

-##### Known Issues
-This sample is currently affected by https://github.com/akkadotnet/akka.net/issues/3414, so you will need to explicitly delete the MongoDb container (not just stop it - DELETE it) every time you restart this Docker cluster from scratch.
-We're working on fixing that issue and should have a patch for it shortly.